ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

     read the text once/one and a half times/once + key points if they're in the test conditions and twice/two and a half times if they're in the rereading condition.

+We will perform a robustness check of the obtained results by applying the established "soft" exclusion criteria to our sample and repeating the described analyses on the resultant sample.